-BIS Certification in India – Complete Regulatory Framework & Approval Process
+BIS Certification in India – Regulatory Framework & Approval

-Understanding the correct certification route is essential for manufacturers, importers, foreign brands, and industrial suppliers entering the Indian market.
+Businesses including manufacturers, importers, foreign brands, and industrial suppliers should under the certification process to legally enter the Indian market.

 What is BIS Certification?